 Besides her work at Stonehill College, Professor Rocheleau is dedicated to increasing the number of prisoners who earn college credits.
 As such, she is an active participant in the Massachusetts Prison Education Consortium and also teaches at MCI-Norfolk for the Boston University Prison Education Program.
 Finally, Professor Rocheleau is on the Board of Directors of the Massachusetts Association for Professional Law Enforcement (MAPLE).

 Previously, Prof. Rocheleau served as Program Coordinator for the nationwide Council of Juvenile Correctional Administrators, working to raise the conditions of confinement in juvenile correctional facilities.
 Prior to that, she worked for a private research company, where she studied a substance-abuse treatment oriented boot camp at the Barnstable House of Correction, drug purchase, and crime prevention efforts nationwide.
-Prof. Rocheleau started her career at the Massachusetts Department of Correction (DOC), where she evaluated substance abuse and other prison programs.
-She was also the first Director of Treatment at Old Colony Correctional Center in Bridgewater, MA, and the first Substance Abuse Coordinator for the entire DOC.
+Professor Rocheleau started her career at the Massachusetts Department of Correction (DOC), where she evaluated substance abuse and other prison programs.
+She was also the first Director of Treatment at Old Colony Correctional Center in Bridgewater, Massachusetts, and the first Substance Abuse Coordinator for the entire DOC.